stitchdata/docs/_integration-schemas/stripe/v1/coupons.md

     description: "The coupon ID."
     foreign-key-id: "coupon-id"

-  - name: "amount_off"
-    type: "integer"
-    description: "The amount (in the `currency` specified) that will be taken off the subtotal of any invoices for this customer."

   - name: "created"
     type: "date-time"
+    replication-key: true
     description: "Time at which the object was created.
 Measured in seconds since the Unix epoch."

+  - name: "amount_off"
+    type: "integer"
+    description: "The amount (in the `currency` specified) that will be taken off the subtotal of any invoices for this customer."

   - name: "currency"
     type: "string"